LePhenix47/Lahouiti_Younes_12_01012023/README.md

 Just like for the Front-end, you will need to do the same steps

-To view a more detailed installation on the [repository of the Back-end](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard) of the project
+To view a more detailed installation guide, you can go on the [repository of the Back-end](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard) of the project